 - 1 cup (240ml) buttermilk or whole milk, at room temperature

 - optional: 1 cup corn (fresh, frozen, or canned)

 - In a large oven-proof skillet (12 inches like this one) over medium heat, heat the oil for 1 minute.
 Add the ground turkey, onion, peppers, jalapeño, and garlic.
-Sauté until browned and cooked through, breaking up with a spoon as you go-- about 10 minutes.
+Sauté until browned and cooked through, breaking up with a spoon as you go– about 10 minutes.
 Stir in the rest of the chili ingredients, then reduce to medium-low heat.
 Cover and allow to simmer for 15 minutes.

 - Meanwhile, preheat the oven to 375°F (191°C).

 - Bake for 30 minutes or until the cornbread is golden on top and cooked through.
 Serve warm.
 We enjoy each serving with shredded cheddar cheese on top.